jared0x90/bankheistsim/README.md

 # bankheistsim
-Simulate bankheists for fun &amp; profit
+Simulate bankheists and other deepbot for fun &amp; profit